factor1/nifty-nav-2/README.md

 ```

 Your element must have a `data-nifty-target` attribute with a unique name.
 Here,
 we are simply calling it `niftyNav` but it can be anything you wish.
+If changed from
+the default `niftyNav` be sure to pass that via settings when initializing.

 #### Adding the Panel
 Add the panel that will be opened on click.
+The ID should match the value of `data-nifty-target`.

 ```HTML
 <div id="niftyNav">